TheJumpCloud/support/_posts/2022-02-10-Grant-Admin-Rights.md

   - settings
   - automation
 ---
+The purpose of this script is to grant admin access to a JumpCloud user to a bound system.
 This script prompts the user to enter username, system Id, and minutes of how long the user is going to be an admin/sudo.
-If inputed system Id is not found, the script outputs a table of systems with hostname, id, and version that is bound to user.
-After granted admin status, the user will need to relogin to see the admin access change.
-The user is revoked admin status after x mins provided in the function.
-User must relogin to be demoted to standard user.
+After granted admin status, the user will need to re-login if on Windows machine to see the admin access change.
+The user is revoked admin status after x mins.
+User must re-login if on Windows machine to be demoted to standard user.

 ### Basic Usage